An Indian Wedding

 The Royal Wedding

 We arrived at the wedding, held on the grounds of the Jodhpur Officer’s Institute.
 My initial impression, other than being extremely impressed by the setting and the colors?
 I was self-concious that I was underdressed.
 The clothes the other guests were wearing were amazing, and I had NOT seen clothes like that in Jodhpur.
 By talking to some of the guests, though, I learned why.
-By and large their clothes had been passed down several generations.
-They were stunning, literally priceless outfits that no tourist could hope to procure.
+In a lot of cases the guests’ clothes had been passed down several generations.
+They were stunning, literally priceless outfits that no tourist could hope to procure for an Indian wedding.
 So I at least became comfortable with what I was wearing.
 There were very few foreigners there, so we stood out anyway.

 Indian weddings aren’t like western weddings.
 That’s obvious.
 But the thing that jumped out at me was that they REALLY weren’t like western weddings.
 There was no central ceremony that brought the guests together.
 Instead, things began with a separation of men and women.
 The men stayed out front waiting to greet the arriving heads of state, royals and VIPS.
 The women all headed to the back, to a private section, to prepare the bride.
 The men and women really didn’t mix at all during the evening, except that as westerners we were exempt from that custom.
 The guys from our group were welcome in any section, as we were the girls.
 So we had a unique opportunity to see both sides of the event.